SANTA FE NEW MEXICO TRAVEL VIDEO

 Many people have never experienced a day without food, water or shelter.
 It is a truly humbling experience that teaches appreciation for the little things in life.
 During our visit to Santa Fe, we had a moment where we had to get really creative to get by.
 The most ironic moment was when we were kindly asked for money from someone in need when we were down to twenty bucks.
 It was tough to not be able to help in the moment and surviving on so little was certainly an experience.

-To go from staying at beautiful homes and shopping at Trader Joe’s to living in the bus and penny-pinching was a pretty intense shift.
-We were relieved to come across Baja Tacos, a taco joint that offers 4 tacos for $5.
+To go from staying at beautiful homes, to living in the bus and penny-pinching was a pretty intense shift.
+We were relieved to come across Baja Tacos, a local taco joint that offers 4 tacos for $5.
 They filled our tummies and got us through the hardest part of our Santa Fe visit.
-We even cashed in our change at a local CoinStar to get by.
+We even had to cash-in our change at a local CoinStar to get by.

 The days we had nothing we filled our time by working on the computer around the clock.
 We moved from the coffee shop over to one of the community parks and found a cozy spot in the grass.
 We opened up our computer, got to work and let our dog and kitten frolic around us.
 We met so many welcoming, open and friendly people there.

 By letting go, being proactive, accomplishing our design tasks and enjoying our days with almost nothing, we woke up one morning to a paycheck and a surprise.
 We were invited to stay on top of a healing crystal quartz mountain that sits next to a national forest.
 We drove up and up and up, parked our VW bus and walked into the beautiful casita.